Thomas-S-Allen/math-141/content/problemsets.md

 Due Monday, March 26, 2018

 Please work through problems 1, 35, 37, 39 and 42 in the Exercises at the end of Chapter 3.

+### Problem Set 8

+Please work through problems 5, 10, 14, 30, and 35 in the Exercises at the end of Chapter 4.